TexasInstruments/ble_examples/examples/rtos/LP_EM_CC1354P10_1/ble5stack/ble32_connection_central/README.md

 ![Hardware Photo](<resources/HardwareTestPlatform.png>)

-1. Compile and load both peripheral and central code
+1. Obtain the necessary hardware.
-2. Connect the board/s to the PC terminal
+2. Connect the board/s to the PC.
 3. Build and load the launchpads:
     - Peripheral LP CC2340R5 with the `ble32x_connection_peripheral` project
+        *   A pre-compiled binary for the peripheral project has been included with this repo.
+This binary is called "ble32_connection_peripheral_LP_EM_CC2340R5_freertos_ticlang.out" and may be found in the resources folder.
+        *   The source code of the `ble32x_connection_peripheral` project may be found in the [simplelink_low_power_f3_sdk-7.40.01 branch](https://github.com/TexasInstruments/ble_examples/tree/simplelink_low_power_f3_sdk-7.40.01) of this repo.
     - Central LP CC1354P10-1 with the `ble32x_connection_central` project
 4. Open Serial Terminal on CCS (or preferred Terminal Application) for the Central Device
     - Press Ctrl+Alt+Shift+T on CCS and a window should open